routes/api.php is missing in Laravel 12: how to add it?

 Understanding API Routes in Laravel 12

-If you’re working with Laravel 12 API routes and suddenly realize that the familiar routes/api.php file is missing, you’re not alone.
-Since Laravel 11, the framework no longer ships with an API routes file by default.
+If you’re building an API with Laravel 12 and notice that the familiar routes/api.php file is missing, you’re not alone.
+Starting with Laravel 11, the framework no longer includes the API routes file by default.

-How to Add API Routes File in Laravel 12
+How to Add the API Routes File in Laravel 12

 php artisan install:api